Camino Portugués Coastal Way: Stage 2

 Autumn (September to early November) is another excellent time to go.
 You'll enjoy milder temperatures, stunning autumn colors, and quieter trails as the summer crowds dwindle.
 But, much like spring, there's still a chance of rain—because nature loves keeping us on our toes!

-By Air: The closest airport to A Guarda is Vigo which you can reach by flights via Madrid with Iberia.
-From here, you can then take the bus to A Guarda but it involves 2 changes and takes just under 3 hours.
-Instead, we recommend taking a taxi straight from the airport or we can pre-book this for you at an additional cost.
+By Air: The closest airport to A Guarda, Spain, is Vigo, which you can reach by flights via Madrid.
+From here, you can then take the bus to A Guarda, Spain, (not to be confused with Guarda, Portugal).
+It involves 2 changes and takes just under 3 hours.
+Alternatively, we recommend taking a taxi straight from the airport or we can pre-book this for you at an additional cost.

 Alternatively, you can fly into Santiago de Compostela.
-From there, take the shuttle bus to the train station in Santiago and travel from there by bus via Vigo to A Guarda (approx 3hrs).
+From there, take the shuttle bus to the train station in Santiago, and from there travel by bus via Vigo to A Guarda, Spain (approx 3hrs).
 We recommend checking timetables in advance at the useful travel planning website www.rome2rio.com

 By Air: If flying to the UK, low-cost airlines such as EasyJet and Ryanair offer direct flights to London Stansted and London Gatwick.
 For travelling to the rest of Europe or the US, you can fly from Santiago via Madrid with Iberia, via Frankfurt with Lufthansa or via Paris or Barcelona with Vueling.
 Other options are available and you can check Santiago Airports website for more information.